nupur-ya/AutodeskWebApp/README.md

     The team car images are stored on my Azure Blob Storage and their SAS token URIs are stored in the `Teams` database.

   ### C# Data Classes
-  The .Net project has five data classes:
+  The .Net project has five data classes:<br />

     1. Driver - used to map driver data from the database.
 Same fields as the database.
     2. JsonDriverData - this was used to deserialize data from the drivers API, which was then used to populate the SQL `Drivers` table.
     3. Race - used for race session data.
 The API json data is deserialized into Race object.
     4. Team - this is same as the Team SQL table fields.
     5. TeamView - the `Team` object data is converted to `TeamView` object for displaying on the Teams page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>